Excess Skin After Weight Loss

 If you’re worried about loose skin after weight loss surgery, whether for health reasons or because you’re concerned about how it may look, there are several ways to minimize sagging skin after surgery.
 Here are some strategies to think about:

-• Eat a healthy diet and drink plenty of water — This is crucial after weight loss surgery anyway.
+• Eat a healthy diet and stay hydrated — This is crucial after weight loss surgery anyway.
 A balanced diet with plenty of protein and vitamins can help you keep the weight off and retain lean muscle.
-This diet may also help minimize loose or excess skin to some degree.
-Also, be sure to drink plenty of water, which will help keep your skin healthier and may improve elasticity.
+Staying hydrated is important for maintaining skin elasticity and supporting elastin production, which helps your skin stay firm.
+This diet and hydration may also help minimize loose or excess skin to some degree.

 • Exercise — Exercise can prevent loose skin after weight loss surgery.
 When you lose lean muscle mass, you may increase the looseness of your skin.
-When you build muscle, you actually fill out your skin more.
+Building muscle through strength training can help support the skin and avoid skin sagging after weight loss by filling out your skin more.

 • Treat your skin well — Your skin is an organ, and if you want to avoid loose skin after weight loss, taking care of it can help.
-This includes using sunscreen regularly when outdoors, using moisturizers, and drinking plenty of water to keep your whole body hydrated.
+This includes using sunscreen with a high sun protection factor (SPF) regularly when outdoors to help maintain skin firmness and prevent premature sagging, using moisturizers, and drinking plenty of water to keep your whole body hydrated.

 If the above strategies aren’t enough, cosmetic surgery is also an option.
 After losing 100 or 150 pounds, it is realistic to expect that you may still have some excess skin.
-Cosmetic surgery removes excess skin and fat from the body.
+The more weight lost, especially in cases of major weight loss, the more likely it is that excess skin will be present.
+After major weight loss, body contouring surgeries such as a lower body lift or procedures targeting the upper arms may be considered to remove loose skin and improve body shape.
+Cosmetic surgery removes excess skin and fat from the body, and removing excess skin can help address both physical discomfort and improve appearance after significant weight lost.
 A tummy tuck after weight loss surgery is one of the more common procedures.
 If you’re looking at this option, it’s important to work with a reputable plastic surgeon.
 The American Society of Bariatric Plastic Surgeons is a good place to start, and we will be happy to make a recommendation as well.

 Contact Birmingham Minimally Invasive Surgery to Get Started on Your Weight Loss Journey